cemar-ortiz/main_dir/README.md

 # Showroom

-Hi and welcome, my name is César Martínez and I'm a python developer building digital solutions integrated with data science functionalities.
+Hi and welcome, my name is César Martínez and I'm a python developer building digital solutions in the form of applications and data science projects.

 This is a **readme-only** repo intended as a portfolio for my development projects.
 I'll be specificating which languages and frameworks were used for each one.
 Each project element will include a brief description and a link to its source code repository.